 Protective space barriers: Plexiglass barriers will be installed in high-traffic reception areas, and portable shields will be supplied for ensemble rooms and other spaces where groups that include woodwind or brass players and/or vocalists gather to make music.

-Room cleaning: Spaces and surfaces across campus will be cleaned daily, and high-touch areas will be wiped down throughout the day.
+Room cleaning: Spaces and surfaces across campus will be cleaned regularly, and high-touch areas will be wiped down throughout the day.

 Below you will find procedures we expect all members of our community to follow.